joe-antognini/joe-antognini.github.io/_posts/2019-07-31-ai-residency-reflections.md

 After I had submitted my audio textures paper to ICML I had more free time on my hands.
-I had been following along with some of the work trying to apply techniques from statistical physics to understand neural network training, but hadn't had the opportunity to do any research in that vein myself.
+I had been following along with some of the work trying to apply techniques from statistical physics to understand neural network training, but hadn't had the opportunity to do any research along those lines myself.
 I'm not exactly sure how I got onto this subject, but as I was looking through some of this research I started playing around with random walks as a model for neural network training.
-While it might sound a little crazy to take the training process which is very much *not* a random walk, and approximate it with something so simple, there is a substantial stochastic component to neural network training since the batch sizes we train with are generally very small relative to the overall dataset size.
+While it might sound a little crazy to take the training process which is very much *not* a random walk and approximate it with something so simple, there is a substantial stochastic component to neural network training.

 As I was playing around with high dimensional random walks I somehow noticed that when you apply PCA, you end up getting very smooth curves.
 Not only are